Quantco/glum/docs/tutorials/getting_started/getting_started.md

 <!-- #region -->
 # Getting Started

 Welcome to `quantcore.glm`!
-Generalized linear models (GLMs) are a core statistical tool that include many common methods like least-squares regression, Poisson regression, and logistic regression as special cases.
+Generalized linear models (GLMs) are core statistical tools that include many common methods like least-squares regression, Poisson regression, and logistic regression as special cases.
 At QuantCo, we have developed `quantcore.glm`, a fast Python-first GLM library.

 The purpose of this tutorial is to show the basics of `quantcore.glm`.
 It assumes a working knowledge of python, regularized linear models, and machine learning.
 The API is very similar to sklearn.
 (After all, `quantcore.glm` is based on a fork of scikit-learn).